A spinach feta egg muffin on a plate with a bite taken out.

 Instructions

-• Bake at 350F for 25 minutes or until the eggs are set and are starting to lightly brown.
-The egg muffins will deflate after being removed from the oven.
+• Bake for 22-25 minutes, until the eggs are set and the edges are starting to lightly brown.

 Notes